 - Come out from behind yourself and make the conversation real.

 - Be here, be prepared to be nowhere else.

 - Take responsibility for your emotional wake.

 - Let silence do the heavy lifting.

-I will explore these in more depth in subsequent articles but perhaps for now start thinking what they might mean and how good you are at following them.
+For now start thinking what they might mean and how good you are at following them.
 Relationship building whether at work or at home doesn’t happen in a day, the words you use have a significant impact on how that relationship turns out.
 Who do you need to be thinking about your words more carefully with?

 Image courtesy of freeimages.com/gabrieldoyle